 Contrary to popular belief, the stationary ICE rules do apply to emergency engines; however, regulations are often more relaxed than those required for a similar non-emergency engine.
 Even though existing residential, commercial, and institutional, stationary ICE at an Area Source of HAPs are specifically called out in RICE NESHAP as exempt, those engines also have requirements, so technically, it is not a full exemption.
-All non-exempt emergency generators are subject to one or more general requirements such as (refer to the applicable rule, RICE NESHAP and/or CI/SI NSPS, for additional information):
+All non-exempt emergency generators are subject to one or more general requirements including: